Enable profiling with Parca¶

 juju deploy postgresql --channel 14/stable --constraints="virt-type=virtual-machine"`.

-If your base is ubuntu@22.04, ensure that your are using the generic flavor of Linux.
+If your base is ubuntu@22.04, ensure that your are using the generic flavour of Linux.

 You can confirm this with